-As a parent, you celebrate each milestone achieved: Sitting up, crawling, taking a first step, waving good-bye.
+As a parent, you celebrate each milestone your child achieves — sitting up, crawling, taking first steps and saying their first word.
 But graduating to a front-facing car seat?
-That’s one such milestone that shouldn’t be rushed, according to new guidelines from the American Academy of Pediatrics.
+That’s one such milestone that shouldn’t be rushed, according to guidelines from the American Academy of Pediatrics (AAP).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-For years, parents have learned that keeping a child rear-facing in a car seat until age 2 is the best practice.
-But now, that recommendation has been updated, advising parents to keep children in rear-facing seats beyond age 2 — and as long as possible.
+For years, parents have learned that keeping their child rear-facing in a car seat until age 2 is the best practice.
+But that recommendation has since been updated and now suggests that parents keep their children in rear-facing seats for as long as possible.

-Experts say that using the correct safety or booster seat can help decrease the risk of serious injury or death by more than 70 percent.
-The updated recommendations also say that once children’s seats have been turned around, they should remain in a forward-facing car seat until the time they’ve reached the seat’s weight and length limits.
-Then, they should be transitioned to a booster seat.
-Children exceeding booster seat limits should use both a lap and shoulder seat belt, in the back seat of the car, until they are 13 years old.
+The updated recommendations also say that once a car seat has been turned around, it should remain forward-facing until your child reaches the seat’s weight and length limits.
+Then, your child should start using a booster seat.
+Children who exceed booster seat limits should use a lap and shoulder seat belt in the back seat of the car until they’re 13 years old.